 Why we Recommend Everyone use Amazon CloudWatch Logs

-For assured success, it is important to monitor your systems for ongoing operational efficiency, security and compliance to internal policies.
+For assured success, it is important to monitor your systems for ongoing operational efficiency, security, and compliance with internal policies.
 In June we shared with you our Enterprise DevOps Framework in which inspectors, like logs, play a critical role in analyzing services in the pipeline and landing zone to ensure compliance with operational, security, and regulatory requirements.
-At Flux7 we universally recommend customers use Amazon CloudWatch Logs for this purpose — even if you are using Splunk or another log solution, we recommend CloudWatch Logs as a first stop for your logs as it is a more robust solution as we will discuss.
+At Flux7 we universally recommend customers use Amazon CloudWatch Logs for this purpose — even if you are using Splunk or another log solution, we recommend CloudWatch Logs as the first stop for your logs as it is a more robust solution as we will discuss.
 First, let’s review Amazon CloudWatch, and CloudWatch Logs and then we’ll discuss why they should be the first stop for your AWS system logs.

-CloudWatch monitors AWS resources and the applications you run on AWS in real time.
+CloudWatch monitors AWS resources and the applications you run on AWS in real-time.
 It is reliable, scalable and easy to use as there is minimal infrastructure set up to do.
 Within minutes, you can begin monitoring your AWS architecture — all in near real-time.
 Amazon CloudWatch can monitor a host of Amazon services including Amazon EC2 instances, Amazon EBS volumes, Elastic Load Balancers, and Amazon RDS DB instances.

 With Amazon CloudWatch, you can access up-to-the-minute statistics, view graphs, and set alarms for your metric data to help you troubleshoot, spot trends, and take automated action based on the state of your cloud environment.
 Amazon CloudWatch functionality is accessible via API, command-line tools, the AWS SDK, and the AWS Management Console.
 Metrics such as CPU utilization, latency, and request counts are provided automatically for these AWS resources.
 You can also supply your own custom application and system metrics, such as memory usage, transaction volumes, or error rates, and Amazon CloudWatch will record these too.